William McIntosh: First Seminole War

-Remnants of Creek as well as other American Indian tribes plus fugitive slaves had migrated to Spanish Florida during the late 18th century, when they formed a new tribe, known as the Seminole.
+Remnants of Muscogee Confederacy and Miccosukee, and Yuchi, as well as other American Indian tribes plus maroons (fugitive enslaved people) had migrated to Spanish Florida during the late 18th century when they formed a new tribe, known as the Seminole.
 Enslaved African-Americans from Georgia also escaped and took refuge in Spanish Florida, where the Spanish Crown offered them freedom and land in exchange for converting to Catholicism.

-After the War of 1812, the British withdrew and turned over the fort that later became known as The Negro Fort on the lower Apalachicola River to newly freed African-Americans in the area.
+After the War of 1812, the British withdrew and turned over the fort they constructed at Prospect Bluff on the lower Apalachicola River to newly freed African-Americans in the area.
 It was occupied by about 300 African-American men, women, and children, 20 renegade Choctaw, and a few Seminole warriors, led by an African-American former Colonial Marine named Garçon.
 Among the African-Americans were members of the disbanded British Corps of Colonial Marines.
 Georgia slaveholders and the U.S. Army called it the "Negro Fort," and worried that the autonomy of the blacks would encourage their own slaves to escape or rebel.
 McIntosh fought with the United States in the First Seminole War and helped capture the fort.
 When the Americans shot a heated cannonball into the fort, it struck the magazine and set off a huge explosion.
 Most of the people within the fort died immediately.

-Formation of a centralized Creek government
+Formation of a centralized Muscogee government

-Chief McIntosh was actively involved in collaborating with chiefs from the Upper and Lower Towns (then primarily located in Alabama and Georgia, respectively) through the Creek National Council in developing a centralized government that borrowed from Anglo-American traditions.
+Chief McIntosh was actively involved in collaborating with chiefs from the Upper and Lower Towns (then primarily located in Alabama and Georgia, respectively) through the Muscogee Creek National Council in developing a centralized government that borrowed from Anglo-American traditions.
 They formulated laws in the Code of 1818, which protected communal tribal property and established a police force known as the Law Defenders.
 In an effort to protect their remaining lands, the National Council, including McIntosh, had passed legislation in 1824 making it a capital crime to alienate communal land.